 This practice certainly can be engaged alone, but as human beings there is also much profit and encouragement in praying together.

-At St. Thomas’, we meet every Monday at 4pm to practice Centering Prayer together for 20 minutes.
-During the Pandemic lockdown, we are meeting online.
-You are welcome to join us.
+At St. Thomas’, we meet every Monday at 4pm in the Church building to practice Centering Prayer together for 20 minutes.
+Some also join us online.

 A classic resource useful for learning about what Christians seek in contemplative prayer is Teresa of Avila’s book The Way of Perfection.